-Metro's travel models forecast that the investments in the RTP help to increase the share of trips that people make by taking transit, walking and biking, but only by small amounts.
+Metro's travel model forecasts that the investments in the RTP help to increase the share of trips that people make by taking transit, walking and biking, but only by small amounts.
 Transit mode share is forecasted to grow by 1.3 percent between 2020 and 2045.
 This is a relative increase of more than 30 percent, which is significant, but still short of adopted targets.
-Walking and bicycling mode shares increase by much smaller amounts than transit mode shares.
+Walking and bicycling mode shares also increase by small amounts and fall short of targets.